 In her 2008 dissertation, Cherokee scholar Rose Gubele names and describes the Cherokee rhetoric of “elohlogy,” coming from eloh, the Cherokee word for land, religion, law, history, and culture.
 Gubele describes elohlogy as a rhetorical form that “blends ceremonial language with discourses about land and evokes shared memories.”
 We are where we are, much more than we are when we are.
 There is no when without a where.
 There is no we without a here.

 Despite rising opposition from US Secretary of the Interior Harold L. Ickes and the National Park Service, Wilderness Society, American Planning and Civic Association, American Forestry Association, and American Nature Association, the ncwua and the Bureau of Reclamation testify to the economic feasibility and benefit of the C-BT.
-The Interior Department authorizes the project and contributes $900,000, President Theodore Roosevelt approves the feasibility findings, and additional allocations of $1.4 million enable the start of the project.
+The Interior Department authorizes the project and contributes $900,000, President Franklin D. Roosevelt approves the feasibility findings, and additional allocations of $1.4 million enable the start of the project.
 To assist the process, after gathering 2,995 signatures from landowners, the ncwua becomes the Northern Colorado Water Conservancy District and elects eleven directors who meet for the first time the day after their election in 1937.
 They approve the C-BT contract, ratified in a 1938 election by a vote of 7,510 to 439, enabling the Bureau of Reclamation to launch “the greatest construction program it had ever undertaken.”

 Back in West Virginia, the Marsh Fork Elementary School is built in Raleigh County’s small coal valley town of Sundial, and opens.